codingsoo/social-engineering-defense/README.md

   - edu.mit.jwi_2.4.0.jar for using wordnet
   - gson-2.8.0.jar for using json
   - commons-lang-2.6.jar for capitalization
-  - Corenlp for finding word dependency tree
+  - Corenlp for drawing word dependency tree
   - Stanford Parser for POS tagging

 The structure of our social engineering defense system is as shown in the following figure.